tyouritsugun/mcp-database-server/docs/postgresql-setup.md

 - `--password`: The password for the PostgreSQL user.
 - `--port`: The port the PostgreSQL server is listening on (default: 5432).
 - `--ssl`: Whether to use SSL for the connection (true/false).
+- `--connection-timeout`: The connection timeout in milliseconds (default: 30000).

 ## Usage from MCP Client